When I’m depressed I see the world through dark sunglasses. Nothing seems bright and happy any more. I feel worthless and like a failure.

 I just feel sad about everything.

 Welcome to the MCC resource page for Depression.
 If you are experiencing signs and symptoms of depression or know a friend who might be the information listed here may be very helpful for you.
-Click and browse the links below.
+Click and browse the links on the left-hand side of the page.
 You are always welcome to stop by the MCC Counseling department for additional information and conversation.

 What is depression?